GerkinDev/devblog/content/walkthroughs/kubernetes/03-router/index.md

 You can now use the [custom resource kind `IngressRoute`](https://docs.traefik.io/routing/providers/kubernetes-crd/$docs) to map routes using traefik.

-To check if everything works so far, you can use a test nginx instance from [kubernetes/xx-WhoAmI.yaml](./kubernetes/xx-WhoAmI.yaml).
+To check if everything works so far, you can use a test nginx instance from {{< linkToIncludedFile "./kubernetes/xx-WhoAmI.yaml" >}}.
 Once deployed, you should be able to display the nginx default page by reaching `https://test.{{cluster.baseHostName}}` from your host.

 {{< includeCodeFile "./kubernetes/xx-WhoAmI.yaml" >}}